PiTiLeZarD/micd/README.md

 ### immediate improvements

--   Better brick system, more generic.
-Load all textures and pick and choose base off of a config file of some sort
 -   textures really don't need to be that big, 8 bits png would do the trick and probably would lighten everything up

 ### long term milestones